psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 This series of incidents may obviously follow after almost any form of introduction which brings the hero into taking up his residence with an ogre's family, and in fact there is great variety in the means by which he is brought there.
 He may be lured by the pursuit of a green bird or a green hare (Cosquin, C. L., i.' p.
 103); he may be handed over as the result of a rash promise of his father (Grimm, Nos.
 51, 113); his sojourn maybe the result of gambling with a stranger (Cosquin, C. L., ii. p.
 9), or he may merely have taken service with this undesirable master (Cosquin, C. L., it p.
 13).
 In Grimm, No. 79, brother and sister fall into a well and thus come into the service of the water spirit; Grimm, Nos.
 51 and 56, employs the witch stepmother device; the Hansel and Gretel story sometimes forms the introduction to our series of incidents (see £. and P., ii. p.
 498).

 There are three Gypsy variants belonging to this group of stories in Groome.
-No. 34 opens with the rash promise; then follow incidents A and B 3 (transformations into wheatfield and peasant, church and monk, and magical obstacles, comb, whet¬ stone, and towel).
+No. 34 opens with the rash promise; then follow incidents A and B 3 (transformations into wheatfield and peasant, church and monk, and magical obstacles, comb, whetstone, and towel).
 In C the kiss of forgetfulness has dropped out; the heroine requires three years' solitude to expiate her father's death.
 In D 4 the recognition is by the ring in the goblet.
 For this incident see Child, Popular Ballads of England and Scotland, i. pp. 190 foil.: B. and P., ii. p.
 348. For the alter¬ native key episode see B. and P., ii. p.
 59.

 In Groome, No. 50, the Swan Maiden story is used to bring the hero to the wizard father's house, a not unusual form of intro¬ duction, for examples of which see B. and P., ii. p.
 517: iii. p.
 467. There follow A and B 1 , the transformations being into flower and meadow, church and old man, duck and drake.
 The end of the story is broken down.